bprall/Basic-Shell/README.md

   - `history`: Show the history of commands entered.

+  - `sort [-r]`: Sort a list of numbers in ascending order by default.
+If -r is specified, it sorts the numbers in reverse order.

   - `wc [-l] [-w] [-c] [FILES...]`: Print the number of lines, words, and characters in files.
 If no files are given, it reads from standard input.

   - `help [command]`: Display usage information for a specific command.
 If no command is specified, show general help.